-During the first half of the Project implementation the Africa Cogen Centre, with its team of international and regional/local experts will provide services to the private sector project developers and cogeneration plant owners.
+During the first half of the Project implementation the AFREPREN/FWD Regional Cogen Centre, with its team of international and regional/local experts will provide services to the private sector project developers and cogeneration plant owners.
 These services will be valued but provided on a free-of-charge basis.
-At the second half of the Project duration when the viability of the cogeneration projects have been established and the cogeneration market becomes more sustainable, the Africa Cogen Centre will start to charge fees for the services it will provide.
+At the second half of the Project duration when the viability of the cogeneration projects have been established and the cogeneration market becomes more sustainable, the Regional Cogen Centre will start to charge fees for the services it will provide.
 Fees will be charged at 25% of the costs at year 4, 50% of the costs at year 5 and 75% of the costs at year 6.
-The companies in the sugar industry have indicated the need for such services as evidenced by some letters exhibited in Annex H. It is estimated that this contributions will reach a total of 395,750 USD.
+The companies in the sugar industry have indicated the need for such services as evidenced by some letters exhibited in Annex H. It is estimated that this contribution (as well as any grants/technical assistance that is mobilized) will reach a total of 395,750 USD.